bhavlar/rpgCallProcedureUsingPointer/README.md

 # rpgCallProcedureUsingPointer
-RPG Use pointers as procedure and parameter pointers
+RPG example Using pointers as procedure and parameter pointers

 My first contribution to GitHub is a procedure execution using procedure pointer and parameter as a pointer.